tijmenvangulik/Ergometerspace/Maps/README.md

 #sharing your creation
 ￼
 The shared maps are stored on github.
-You can fork te repository an push your own plugin
+You can fork te repository an push your own map

   https://github.com/tijmenvangulik/Ergometerspace/tree/master/data/maps

+place the kml file in the map directory and add a reference to the list.json

 You can also send it to me using mail: tijmen@vangulik.org